 Pacsafe bags are great day bags

 These babies use secured zippers, along with exo-mesh front and bottom and a slash-proof strap.
 As a bonus, there’s an RFID protected pocket.
 This is helpful for passports and credit cards that have that little chip inside.
-I have a citysafe backpack and Sean has a Venturesafe 15 liter G3 bag for a regular day bag.
-The new designs look good and I’m looking to upgrade from a plain black bag.
+I have a Citysafe CX 17 liter backpack and Sean has a Venturesafe 15 liter G3 bag for a regular day bag.
+The new designs look good and I’m happy to have upgraded from a plain black bag.

 We both just upgraded our cameras to fit our growing need for better equipment.
 How exciting!
 It’s always like Christmas morning when you buy yourself a new “toy”.

 I’ve got the route of really thinking about video since we’ve re-launched our YouTube channel.
 I waited a long time for my perfect camera.
 By “perfect” I mean perfect for me, my skill level, and my needs.
 So, I bought the Sony a6600 the day it released.
 Then I bought the 10-18mm lens and the 18-125mm lens and these are my babies!
 The lens in the middle is the Sigma 30mm that’s amazing for portraits and other photos.
 We got the last one in the store since everyone else pre-ordered!
 Check prices on Amazon here.